ieeecluster/ieeecluster.github.io/jekyll-2022/authors/index.md

 -   **Workshop papers:** up to 10 pages (maximum length is set by workshop organizers) + additional pages for a fee
 -   (Additional pages fee: 100 EUR/page)

+## Instructions for Presenters

+- Please bring a presentation device with HDMI interface
+- The recommended aspect ratio is 16:9